The Web address of this

 psychjological wounds in the child and

-Notice your (subselves') reaction to this unpleasant proposal.
-Does it
+Notice your reaction to this

-make sense to you?
+seem realistic?
 Do you agree with it?
 Would your other family adults

 and supporters agree?
 If not, what is your explanation for